The radical of functorially finite subcategories: The infinite radical and the representation type of functorially finite subcategories

-In this section, we give a criterion to describe whether an $n$-homological pair $(\Lambda,\mcm)$ is of finite type.
-In fact, we use the concept of the infinite radical of an $n$-cluster tilting subcategory $\mcm$ of $\modd\Lambda$ and show that an $n$-homological pair $(\Lambda,\mcm)$ is of finite type if and only if $\rad^\infty_{\mcm}$ vanishes.
-Also, in this case we describe the morphisms in powers of the radical of $\mcm$ in terms of irreducible morphisms in $\mcm$.
+In this section, we give the criteria to describe whether a functorially finite subcategory $\mcc$ of $\modd\Lambda$ is of finite representation type.
+In fact, we use the concept of the infinite radical of $\mcc$ and show that a functorially finite subcategory $\mcc$ of $\modd\Lambda$ which contains $D\Lambda$ or $\Lambda$ is of finite representation type if and only if $\rad^\infty_{\mcc}$ vanishes.
+Also, in this case we describe the morphisms in powers of the radical of $\mcc$ in terms of irreducible morphisms in $\mcc$.
+Moreover, we show that a functorially finite subcategory $\mcc$ of $\modd\Lambda$ that satisfies the specific condition is of finite representation type if and only if any family of monomorphisms (resp. epimorphisms) between indecomposable objects in $\mathcal{C}$ is noetherian (resp. conoetherian).
+In the rest of the paper, we assume that all subcategories of $\modd\Lambda$ are closed under direct summands and isomorphisms.
+It is obvious that these subcategories are the Krull--Schmidt variety.

-First, we recall the definition of noetherian and conoetherian family of morphisms from \cite[Section 3]{Au2} and Harada--Sai lemma that was stated for the first time by Harada and Sai in \cite[Lemma 9]{HS}.
+First, we recall some basic notions and facts on functor categories and refer readers to \cite{Au,Au1,Au2}, for more details.
+Let $\mathcal{C}$ be an essentially small additive category.
+We denote by $\Mod(\mathcal{C})$ the category of all additive covariant functors from $\mathcal{C}$ to the category Ab consisting of all abelian groups.
+Every object of $\Mod(\mathcal{C})$ is called {\em $\mathcal{C}$-module} and morphisms of $\Mod(\mathcal{C})$ are all natural transformations of $\mathcal{C}$-modules.
+For a $\mathcal{C}$-module $F$, if there exists an epimorphism with $C_i$ in $\mathcal{C}$ and $I$ a finite set, then $F$ is called {\em finitely generated} and if there exists an exact sequence with $C_i$ and $C_j$ in $\mathcal{C}$ and $I$ and $J$ finite sets, then $F$ is called {\em finitely presented}.